masashitanimura/2.0/pages/userguide/userguide_connectui.md

 **Note:**

+- Run ps -ef|grep node to see if web ui is running, you should see `./evo-node node-webui/bin/webui_activate` in the result
 - You may check the Web UI logs in `../node-webui/logs/`
 - The configuration of the log level is the same with console logs and file logs